Sunder Sukka: Personal life

 The relationship that rural folk develop with their livestock in their daily survival etc. is a recurring theme throughout his paintings.
 This relation is an outcome of the society and "the socialist ideology" that he had developed over the years.
 Sukka's father worked as a labourer in Madhya Pradesh and thus, Sukka's work was often painted to reflect the feelings of other villagers, like his father, who had left home and their families to work as migrant labourers.

 Sukka is married to Karuna Sukka and they have a daughter.

 Awards

 Sukka received the 'Ambadas Mahurkar Award' presented by the Konaseema chitrakala parishad, Amalapuram organisation in 2007.
 He also received the 'Junior fellowship’ award by the Ministry of Culture, New Delhi for the year 2011-13.

 Exhibitions

-Solo Show
+Solo show

-Sukks had his first solo show in Hyderbad in 2014.
+Sukka had his first solo show in Hyderabad in 2014.
 The exhibition of paintings was titled ‘Discourse of Life’ at Tamkanat Art Gallery.